 - No physical release.
 After a successful place, it’s incredibly important to physically have the jump back off the platform to receive attention or play.
 Doing so creates a very distinct “before” and “after” for the command.

 - Not holding for long enough.
 Avoid letting your Great Dane perform a “touch and go” on top of the place platform.
 Place doesn’t mean that they get to hop up and then go about their business.
-It means that they should sit and wait until being released.
-Realizing that puppies don’t have the longest of attention spans you don’t need to keep them up their indefinitely.
+It means that they should sit and wait until they are released.
+Realizing that puppies don’t have the longest attention spans you don’t need to keep them up there indefinitely.
 The 5-10 second mark is a good starting point, which you can extend as they learn the trick.

 Increasing the difficulty